|

 theater architecture, old songs, movie theater companies, live events,

-or the activities of nearby colleges.
-The Motor City Theatre Organ Society
+political movements, or the activities of nearby colleges.
+All three theaters